zenml-io/zenml/examples/github_actions_orchestration/README.md

 python run.py
 ```

 That's it!
-If everything went as planned this pipeline should now be running in
+If everything went as planned, this pipeline should now be running in
 GitHub Actions and you should be able to access it from the GitHub UI.
 It will look something like this:

 ![GitHub Actions UI](assets/github_actions_ui.png)